Welcome on Board

 Yes, for eight people.

-Yes, yes, yes, there will be wine as well as food.
+Yes, yes, yes, there will be good wine as well as food.

 Welcome on board!

-The 6-wheel safari car takes you behind the city Renaissance walls to the vine terraces.
-The car crawls slowly up the stony hill, meandering through the hilly plots.
-Some vineyards are abandoned and covered with vine roses or blackberry bushes.
+The 6-wheel WINESAFARI car takes you behind the city Renaissance walls to the vine terraces.
+The 6×6 car crawls slowly up the stony hill, meandering through the hilly plots.
+Some vineyards are abandoned and covered with vine roses or blackberry bushes and some are brand new.

 In 20 c. the socialist era brought a different approach to winemaking in the area.
 The vineyards were taken out from owners and an agricultural cooperative, also known as a farmers’ co-op, was established.
 Most of the old vines were replaced by fast-growing and high harvesting varieties such as Sylvain.